SaaS Business Model: Your Gateway to Profitability

 Scalability is also a massive advantage of SaaS.
 When I say scalability, I mean there are no restrictions in terms of regions or countries.
 You can provide the software to the user in any country – near or far, and it works the same for all.
 Also, if you run out of storage, you need to ask cloud computing to provide you with more digital space.
 Since it’s easier to scale bigger, the cost is quite cheap.

 To further understand the SaaS business, let’s look into the different phases of it.
 There are three distinct phases of a SaaS business that every company goes through.
 The startup phase is quite easy and understood by most companies; however, after the startup phase, when the hyper-growth phase comes – it gets real tricky.
 This is the stage where companies either make it big or lose it all.
-This phase is often ignored by most.
 Let’s look further into these stages and what they mean for a company.

 Even though many companies offer the right SaaS products, they still fail to survive because of the hyper-growth phase.
 We will further talk about how to mitigate the risks associated with the failure of a SaaS company later in the article.